ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ## Architecture — In the small

-The illustration below illustrates an onion diagram of our "Chirp!" application.
+The illustration below highlights the organization of our code base, within our onion architecture.

 <p align="center">
   <img src="Pictures/onion.drawio%20(3).png" alt = "Onion diagram of the program" />